groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/loadoptions/_index.md

 ---
 title: LoadOptions
 second_title: GroupDocs.Viewer for Java API Reference
-description: Provides options that used to open the file.
+description: Provides options that are used to open a file.
 type: docs
 weight: 18
 url: /java/com.groupdocs.viewer.options/loadoptions/